jsandas/saltstack-nexus3/README.md

+**Deprecated**

+This projects has been deprecated in regards to the nexus3 modules.
+The new project can be found at https://github.com/jsandas/saltstack-nexus3-module

 State files for setting up Nexus 3 using docker and State module for working with the Nexus 3 API to configure Nexus.
 This is a work in progress.

 Installation: